Do you need Help? Look for your answers among the Frequently Asked Questions.

 Deny: if the user denies, he will not be connected, so he will have to log in again and consent on the scopes to access the application.
 Moreover, he will be redirected to the redirect_uri with two parameters in query string :

 You changed the scopes required by your application and this change has been approved.
-Then the authentication through will not be allowed, since the scopes required on the previous refresh_token will be different than the scopes currently existing on the application.
-So you will need to ask for a new authentication with the grant_type "authorization_code", so the user can give his consent on the new provided scopes.
+Then, the authentication will not be allowed as long as the scopes required on the previous refresh_token are different from the scopes currently existing on the application.
+You will need to ask for a new authentication with the grant_type "authorization_code", so the user can give his consent on the new provided scopes.

 To find the plantId

 |(Ambient) Module||A precise device||My first light, my second Céliane plug, …|

 |(Ambient module’s) Plug||An individual plug in a room||The plug of the house’s kitchen|